opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ## Prerequisites

 To upload a custom model to OpenSearch, you need to prepare it outside of your OpenSearch cluster.
-You can use a pre-trained model, like one from [Huggingface](https://huggingface.co/) or train a new model depending on your needs.
+You can use a pretrained model, like one from [Huggingface](https://huggingface.co/), or train a new model in accordance with your needs.

 ### Model support